mavaddat/OfficeDocs-SharePoint/migration/mm-with-cba.md

 ### 1. Register an application

 Follow [the instructions](/entra/identity-platform/quickstart-register-app?tabs=certificate) to register an application in the Microsoft Entra admin center.
-Let's name this application 'MigApp'.
+Let's name this application **MigApp**.

 ### 2. Grant permissions

-In the Entra admin center, go to **Application > App registrations** and select 'MigApp' from the **All applications** tab.
+In the Microsoft Entra admin center, go to **Application > App registrations** and select 'MigApp' from the **All applications** tab.

 Next, grant the necessary API permissions under **API Permissions** page.